 successes in predictive thinking in the world of domestic objects by presuming that the intentions of a

-the sensitivity to women's feelings of his male predecessors was abysmal and is bemoaning his angst
+sensitivity to women's feelings of his male predecessors was abysmal and is bemoaning his angst that,

-that, as a consequence, women so often incorrectly presume his intentions – now much evolved from
+as a consequence, women so often incorrectly presume his intentions – now much evolved from the

-the days when man entirely dominated public life – to be only as insensitive as that of his
+days when man entirely dominated public life – to be only as insensitive as that of his predecessors’.

-much difficulty in one or the other, we are prone to try to meet our desires for certainty by falling into
+one or the other, we are prone to try to meet our desires for certainty by falling into the presumptive

 |Let us note here that the woman singer is quite openly blaming her man.
 But